Casper College classifies students according to their educational objectives, college credits earned, and credit hour load.

 - The Records Office will use course descriptions to evaluate transcripts for content equivalency.
 If the course content is not apparent or the course description is not available, the Records Office may request the student to provide a course syllabus to be reviewed by the appropriate academic department.

-- The Records Office will determine academic status and credits acceptable towards an associate’s degree or certificate program and general education requirements.
+- The Records Office will determine the academic status and credits acceptable towards an associate’s degree or certificate program and general education requirements.
 Students may challenge the decision of the Records Office.

 - The Records Office will record previous coursework that is equivalent to Casper College courses on the student’s transcript.